 Born in Blackburn, Steve Pemberton graduated from Bretton Hall Drama College with a BA (Hons) in Theatre Arts.
 As well as being a quarter of the award-winning comedy team The League of Gentlemen, his previous work has centred mainly around fringe theatre, being a founder member of 606 Theatre, and he has produced...

-Originally from Sedgefield, Mark Gatiss is an accomplished author, actor and playwright.
-Having graduated from Bretton Hall Drama College with a BA (honors) in Theatre Arts, he is one-quarter of the award-winning comedy team The League of Gentlemen, and is heavily involved in the post-television "Doctor Who" scene...
+Mark Gatiss is an accomplished author, actor and playwright.
+Originally from Sedgefield, he graduated from Bretton Hall Drama College with a BA (honors) in Theatre Arts.
+He was one-quarter of the award-winning comedy team The League of Gentlemen

 Jack Black was born Thomas Jacob Black in Santa Monica, California, to Judith Love (Cohen) and Thomas William Black, both satellite engineers.
 He is of British-German (father) and Russian Jewish (mother) ancestry.
 Black attended the University of California at Los Angeles.
 While at UCLA, he was a member...